Smartphone picture organization: A hierarchical approach: Experimental results

 \subsubsection{Experiments}

 For each user in our test set, we first estimated to which topic the image belongs to and then we classified the image accordingly to the categories of the topic at hand.
-For instance, if the algorithm predicts that the image belongs to the topic {\em Nature and Landscape}, than a more detailed classification of the pictures is performed with the classes {\em cats, dogs, births, horses, etc.}.
+For instance, if the algorithm predicts that the image belongs to the topic {\em Animals and Pets}, than a more detailed classification of the pictures is performed with the classes {\em cats, dogs, births, horses, etc.}.
 In this work, we used a concept detector developed by Imagga Technologies Ltd. Imagga's auto-tagging technology\footnote{\url{http://www.imagga.com/solutions/auto-tagging.html}}.
 The advantage of Imagga's Auto Tagging API is that it can directly recognize over 2,700 different objects and in addition it returns more than 20,000 abstract concepts (corresponding to the words) related to the analyzed images.
 The total number of tags found in the training set is 13,852.
 The number of tags after the filtering is 3,312.
 We then applied pLSA to learn the topic specific word distribution $P(w|z_k)$.
 At test time, we applied the folding-in heuristic detailed in section \ref{approach} keeping $P(w|z_k)$ fixed and we obtained the mixture coefficient $P(z_k|d_{test})$.
 We automatically assigned a label to the topic with the largest probability.
 However, if the highest probability is below a given threshold ($0.035$ in our experiments), the picture is assigned to the \textit{Null} topic.

 As it can be appreciated in Table \ref{tab:appComparison}, our eight topic categories are a subset of the topic categories in Eden Photos.
-This is because our system allows several categories for each topic, so that the \textit{Sunrises and Sunset}, \textit{Beaches and Seaside} and \textit{Flowers} can be considered as categories of \textit{Nature and Landscape} instead of being a topic itself.
+This is because our system allows several categories for each topic, so that the \textit{Sunrises and Sunset}, \textit{Beaches and Seaside} and \textit{Flowers} can be considered as categories of \textit{Nature and Landscape} instead of being a topic themself.
 Similarly, we treated \textit{Painting and Art} a category of \textit{Text and Visual} and \textit{Cars and Vehicles} as a subcategory of \textit{City and Architecture}.